cloud-native-toolkit/ibm-garage-iteration-zero/README.md

-You can install this collection of CNCF DevSecOps tools using the [IBM Cloud Private Catalog feature](https://cloud.ibm.com/docs/account?topic=account-manage-catalog) more information on how to configure an IBM Cloud Private Catalog tile and complete an installation can be found in this [README](.tile/tiles/cloudnative-toolkit) or documentation in the [Developer Guide](https://cloudnativetoolkit.dev/admin/installation-private-catalog)
+You can install this collection of CNCF DevSecOps tools using the [IBM Cloud Private Catalog feature](https://cloud.ibm.com/docs/account?topic=account-manage-catalog) more information on how to configure an IBM Cloud Private Catalog tile and complete an installation can be found in this [README](.tile/) or documentation in the [Developer Guide](https://cloudnativetoolkit.dev/admin/installation-private-catalog)

 ### Developer Dashboard

 [Developer Dashboard](https://ibm-garage-cloud.github.io/ibm-garage-developer-guide/getting-started/dashboard/)
-explains how to open the dashbard for using the Cloud Developer Tools environment.
+explains how to open the dashboard for using the Cloud Developer Tools environment.

 ### Destroying